Best Cheap Players in NHL 22 HUT

 Whether you’re just starting out your HUT career or are looking at building a more affordable team, it’s essential for you to find players that are both cheap and not completely useless.

 In this article, I will show you the ten best cheap players in NHL 22 HUT that are absolutely insane in terms of individual performance stats, which go for way less than they truly deserve to go for.

 1) Matt Duchene

-One of the most impressive cheap cards on NHL 22 HUT is Matt Duchene’s.
+One of the most impressive cheap NHL 22 HUT cards is Matt Duchene’s.
 The 81-rated Nashville Predators centerman goes for just a few thousand coins and in return for that, you can avail of his 85 skating, 81 shooting, 81 hands, 78 checking, and 80 defense.

 The most impressive stats from his entire card though are his acceleration and speed, which are 88 and 89 respectively.
 He’s also very decent at faceoffs, rated at 77 this year.
 So, if you know how to win faceoffs, he’ll help you win a lot of games especially early on in the season.

 In many NHL 22 players’ eyes, the 1992-born Russian hockey player is one of the best HUT cards in NHL 22 for under 50,000 coins.
 The good news?
 He doesn’t cost anywhere near that much, making him of the best cheap players in NHL 22 HUT.

 The Washington Capitals winger boasts 86 skating, 83 shooting, 84 hands, 77 checking, and 79 defense.
 While those stats seem quite on the high end, wait until I break them down for you.
 Kuznetsov has 90 acceleration, 90 speed, and 88 agility.
 On top of that, he has 85 deking and an average of 83.25 shooting, making him one of the most affordable complete forwards in the entire division.